Student Handbook: Administration, Facilities, and Services

 Campus Computing Policy

-- All public computers will delete saved files and restore default settings after logging off.
+• All public computers will delete saved files and restore default settings after logging off.
 At this point, files will not be recoverable.
-Students are advised to save work to their Live@Edu SkyDrive or a USB drive.
+Students are advised to save work to their Office365 OneDrive or a USB drive.

-- Students are strongly encouraged to bring their own computers to campus, which can be connected to the campus WiFi network.
-By connecting to the Wheelock-Students network, students will experience increased speed and access to resources by comparison to Wheelock-Guest
+• Students are strongly encouraged to bring their own computers to campus, which can be connected to the campus WiFi network.
+By connecting to the eduroam network, students will experience increased speed and access to resources by comparison to Wheelock-Guest.

-- GoPrint printing stations are in dorms, classroom areas, and the library.
-Each student's Fenway Card account is preloaded with a starting credit for printing via the GoPrint system.
+• Papercut printing stations are located on campus.
+Each student's Fenway Card account is preloaded with a starting credit for printing via the Papercut system.
 Once the credit amount reaches zero, Fenway Cash can be used for printing.

-- A cable TV connection is provided in each room.
+• A digital cable TV connection is provided in each room.